pankajrdbreak/kubernetes/myfirstapp/Rancher.md

 > Run the above command and Rancher will be install and run on ports 80 and 443

 2. Log in to Rancher
-> In browser type http://localhost/ and you will redirect to Rancer login page
+> In browser type http://localhost/ and you will redirect to Rancer login page.
-> Here you have to enter password for default user 'admin'
+> Here you have to enter password for default user 'admin'.
 > You can follow steps give there to get your password or else
-> Give the below command to reset the password
+> Give the below command to reset the password.
 > sudo docker exec -ti 054cb7348655 reset-password
-> 054cb7348655  is Rancher container id
+> 054cb7348655  is Rancher container id.

 3. Now you can add your kubernetes cluster to Rancher
-> If you have VM based k8s cluster then go to 'Import Cluster' option
+> If you have VM based k8s cluster then go to 'Import Cluster' option.
-> Give name to cluster
+> Give name to cluster.
-> Now you will get some commands to run on k8s master node like below
+> Now you will get some commands to run on k8s master node like below.
 > Run the kubectl command below on an existing Kubernetes cluster running a supported Kubernetes version to import it into Rancher:

 kubectl apply -f https://192.168.36.18/v3/import/z8k8qlg67dggfjzpc26j8lqzphgr64sw95fb6pmr2cbjd4gcrcqp78_c-m-gwcx6855.yaml